luyanan0116/nanoDeepResearch/README.md

 Note that this project is currently pure backend without any frontend interface.

+## Recommended way of using this repo

+This project is NOT for production use, since it lacks many production features, e.g. web UI, token streaming, async execution, etc.

+But since it is build from scratch, it is easy to see the output of each step in the workflow, e.g.

+* for web search, what LLM suggests to search
+* for coding, what code the LLM generates
+* for planning, what research plan the LLM outputs
+* whatever step you are curious about

 ## Prepare the API keys

 We need to prepare the API keys for the following services and store them as environment variables: